Manishatds/Tailori-Plugin/README.md

 ```
 ------------------------------------------------

-###1.
-Product
+###Product
  Men-Shirt, Men-Suit, Men-Pant
 ( 'Product':'MEN-SUIT' OR 'Product':'MEN-PANT'...)
 As we change Product the 3D Product will appear on Page

 In Example we are using
 'Product':'MEN-SHIRT'